OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``Get()``
 ----------------------

-Returns a user name based on tenant Id and user Id.
+Returns a user based on tenant Id and user Id.

 **Syntax**